connorrothschild/v4/src/routes/experience/axios.md

 description: "Lorem"
 ---

 I worked as a visual journalist at Axios in the summer after graduating.
-While there, I created a variety of visualizations for journalists and wrote my own stories.
+While there, I created a variety of visualizations for journalists and even had the opportunity to write a few of my own stories!

 Here are some of my favorite visuals I created in my tenure there: